Kiasu: Education culture

 Kiasuism is noticed in regard to Singaporean attitudes towards education.
 Due to the elite nature of Singaporean society, success is often measured by how well one performs at school.
 Therefore, to get ahead of others and be successful, students perform kiasu acts such as the kiasu-negative tactic of sandbagging.
 In the context of Singaporean schools, sandbagging refers to students lying that they have not studied much hoping it convinces other students to not put in too much effort.
 Other tactics include attempting to secure more and higher quality study materials and attending tuition, both of which can be seen as either positive or negative depending on intent.

 Many Singaporean parents equate kiasuism as a means of achieving academic excellence.
 Hence, children are pressured by their parents to be kiasu in order to be high scorers.
 For example, in 2014, the Singapore Department of Statistics found that almost S$1.1 billion was collectively spent on external tuition classes by parents every year to ensure that their children would fare better than other students.
 Moreover, a study in 1992 indicated that the percentage of students receiving private tuition rose from 19% in the early 1980s, to 32% by the 1990s.
 Parents would send their children of preschool age to enrichment classes as well, to provide them with a head-start against other students.
 Parents have also taken great measures to ensure that their children go to more reputable schools, such as by joining churches affiliated with the schools, donating large amounts to the schools, and lying about their home addresses.
-For example, in 2015, a couple provided a falsified home address that was 1km away from the school to secure a position for their child during Phase 2C of the Primary 1 registration exercise, which gave spaces to children who lived close to the school.
+For example, in 2015, a couple provided a falsified home address that was 1 km away from the school to secure a position for their child during Phase 2C of the Primary 1 registration exercise, which gave spaces to children who lived close to the school.